 Second, blood-thinning drugs are often prescribed after surgery to unblock arteries, and these drugs can be more dangerous for patients with some of the conditions that are most likely to trigger an in-hospital STEMI.

 Doctors could develop specific guidelines for treating these patients, even though the same basic medical rules apply.

 These patients may also become a separate category as data is monitored in hospital quality assurance programs.
-They will likely be added to the AHA’s Mission: Lifeline program, which captures data on heart attack patients and uses it to develop standards of care.
+They will likely be added to the AHA’s

 “It’d be a logical and important step to expand that,” Fonarow said.